 Labor can be heralded in several ways.
-The one that happens most often in movies are your waters breaking, but it is seldom so dramatic.
+The one that happens most often in movies are your water breaking, but it is seldom so dramatic.

 Sometimes labor starts with good old boring labor pains.
-Towards the end of your pregnancy you may notice your Braxton Kicks contractions becoming painful, but if they are not regular they are still considered to be practice contractions.
+Towards the end of your pregnancy, you may notice your Braxton Hicks contractions becoming painful, but if they are not regular, they are still considered to be practice contractions.

 When they regulate, you are in labor.
-As they become closer and closer together, they will get increasingly painful, and now is the time for you to practise the breathing exercises you learnt at your pre-natal class.
+As they become closer and closer together, they will get increasingly painful, and now is the time for you to practice the breathing exercises you learned at your prenatal class.

 The temptation is to hold your breath, but this is not good practice.
-Instead take lots of little shallow breaths until the contraction has passed.
-This works twofold.
-You have to concentrate on your breathing and this takes your mind off the pain.
-Trust me, every little helps.
+Instead, take lots of little shallow breaths until the contraction has passed.
+This works twofold:

-If this is your first baby, don’t believe all that stuff they tell you in official pamphlets about how contractions are just like bad period pains.
+If this is your first baby, don’t believe all they tell you in official pamphlets about how contractions are just like bad period pains.
 Be prepared.
 It is bloody painful!
-Think about it, they wouldn’t offer you such powerful pain relief such as pethidine and morphine for a ‘bad period pain’!
+Think about it, they wouldn’t offer you such powerful pain relief such as pethidine and morphine for a ‘bad period pain!’

-However, don’t be frightened.
-Baby has to come out.
-Remember by this time you are shattered through lack of sleep (I didn’t really mention that up above, but when you are big and bloated and can barely walk or breathe, you don’t sleep too well either), and in only a few short hours you will have your much-loved baby in your arms.
+However, don’t be frightened; the baby has to come out.
+Remember, by this time you are shattered through lack of sleep (I didn’t really mention that up above, but when you are big and bloated and can barely walk or breathe, you don’t sleep too well either), and in only a few short hours you will have your much-loved baby in your arms.

 The pain is pretty horrendous.
-Kudos to you if you manage to go through it all without pain relief, but the vast majority of us need some kind of pain relief.
-For further information on pain relief in labor, click here.
+Kudos to you if you manage to go through it all without pain relief, but the vast majority of us need something to manage the pain.

 When you start to bite people’s heads off, you are entering a stage called transition, and it is at this point your midwife will probably arrange for you to be moved to a birthing room.